 In 2007, he helped Prokhorov found Onexim Group and sell off his 25% stake in Norilsk Nickel.

-Christophe Charlier is Chairman of the Board of Nets Basketball.
-He is the man who green-lighted the Russians' purchase of the Nets.
+Christophe Charlier was Chairman of the Board of Nets Basketball until last year.
+He remains on the Nets board.
+Charlier is the man who green-lighted the Russians' purchase of the Nets.
 After Bruce Ratner met with Prokhorov in Moscow in June 2009, Prokhorov dispatched Charlier to take a look at the Brooklyn project.
 In mid-August, he recommended the Nets start negotiating in earnest to purchase interests in the Nets and Barclays Center.

-He is also chair of Optogan, which manufactures high brightness LED displays, on display on Opening Night at Prudential Center.
-He became Deputy CEO of Onexim in September 2008.
-He serves on the Board of Directors of Brooklyn Arena LLC, the company developing Barclays Center; Renaissance Capital; Rusal Global Management and Quadra, companies involved in finance, mining and consumer energy production owned in large measure by Prokhorov.
-All are financed by Onexim.
+He has also served as chair of Optogan, which manufactures high brightness LED displays, on display on Opening Night at Prudential Center.
+He became Deputy CEO of Onexim in September 2008, leaving in 2014.
+He serves on the Board of Directors of Brooklyn Arena LLC, the company developing Barclays Center;

 Prior to joining Onexim, Charlier was Director of Strategic Development and Mergers & Acquisitions (M&M) at Norilsk Nickel, then owned by Prokhorov, from 2002 to 2004.
 From 1998 to 2002, Charlier was Vice President of LV Finance, a corporate finance and venture capital boutique in Moscow.
 Prior to that, Charlier worked in the Investment Banking Group of Renaissance Capital in Moscow and in the M&A Group of JP Morgan in New York.